← Back to Insights

 A major advantage of AI

-A major advantage of AI is that it's removing friction from the day to day operational inefficiencies.
+A major advantage of AI is that it's removing friction from day-to-day operational inefficiencies.
 Repetitive admin, scheduling, writing up meeting notes, early research and data sorting are becoming faster and easier.
-The other side of that proverbial coin is that people are losing the foundational knowledge needed in a role, how to listen intently in a meeting, how to store and access data effectively etc.
+The other side of that coin is that people are losing the foundational knowledge needed in a role, how to listen intently in a meeting, how to store and access data effectively.

 How AI assists teams

-But back onto its benefits, it assists teams in that they get to spend more time on work that involves judgment, context and relationships.
-Creating tangible value.
-It also means smaller teams can punch above their weight, which should be a win for both efficiency and job satisfaction, just look at a team like Gamma!
+AI assists teams in spending more time on work that involves judgment, context, and relationships, creating tangible value.
+It also means smaller teams can punch above their weight.
+Just look at a team like Gamma.

 The shadow side of AI in the workplace